kitaq-nishidalab/Path-Reuse-Method/README.md

 ## 4.2 Save the path information

 As a preliminary step, it is necessary to save the path information.
-The path information consists of a list of joint angles of the robot arm, which needs to be saved in a text file.
+The path information consists of a list of joint angles of the robot arm, which needs to be saved in a file.
+We save the file containing the path information with the "**.path**" extension.

 An example of the text file is shown below: